On this page

 Receive mental health counseling and consultation services as part of your benefits package.
 This program is also available for employee spouses and dependents.

-Strive for better wellness through the eight dimensions of wellbeing to live a balanced life.
+Strive for better wellness through the six dimensions of wellbeing to live a balanced life.
 As an added bonus, earn points to save money on your University medical plan.

 On-demand videos to learn essential skills for supporting the needs of students.